PatoGM/first-discordjs-bot/README.md

 1. Most of this code is copied straight from https://discordjs.guide/creating-your-bot
 2. Bot tokens are normally not meant to be casually shared
+3. In order for a bot to work, someone must be running it!
+I'm currently doing so myself.
-3. I might/will mess up the code inside this repo (accidentaly) at some point!
+4. I might/will mess up the code inside this repo (accidentaly) at some point!

 ## Setting up bot for local development